Tdual/image_recommender/README.md

 # image_recommender
-web service of image recommend.
+The web app of image recommender.